WNC Medicinal Herb Growers

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-The Western North Carolina Medicinal Herb Growers is a group of NC Extension educators, herb farmers, and serious herb gardeners interested in gaining experience in growing medicinal herbs and learning more about them.
+The Western North Carolina Medicinal Herb Growers is a group of NC Extension educators, herb farmers, herbalists and hobby gardeners interested in gaining experience in growing medicinal herbs and learning more about them.

 To join this mailing list, please email Meghan Baker and put “WNC Medicinal Herb Growers” in the subject line.